-In a week dominated by news of the global Covid-19 pandemic, businesses have struggled to find ways of securely supporting employees working from home.
-And along with any global crisis, there are always a number of cyber-criminals trying to jump of the back of it, and Covid-19 is no exception to that.
-The overwhelming amount of media coverage surrounding the coronavirus has created a new danger — phishing attacks looking to exploit fears about the new virus.
+The past 18 months has been dominated by news of the global Covid-19 pandemic, and some businesses have struggled to find ways of securely supporting employees working from home.
+As with any global crisis, there are always a number of cyber-criminals trying to jump on the back of it, and Covid-19 is no exception to that.
+The overwhelming amount of media coverage surrounding the coronavirus has created a new danger — phishing attacks looking to exploit fears about the virus.

 So how do these phishing attacks work?

 To put it simply; cybercriminals send emails claiming to be from legitimate organisations with information about the coronavirus, offering help and guidance.
-The emails might ask you to open an attachment to see the latest statistics, or maybe even trick you into thinking they’ve found a cure.
+The emails might ask you to open an attachment to see the latest statistics, or invite you to get your vaccine.
 If you choose to click on the attachment or embedded link, you’re likely to download malware onto your device that could put you and your business in danger.

 The malicious software could allow cybercriminals to take control of your computer, log your keystrokes, access your camera, search history or even access your personal information and financial data, which could lead to identity theft.
 There’s nothing new about this approach, just a new spin by cyber-criminals using coronavirus and capitalising on panic and disinformation.